-Emergency Supplies - What to have in your HOME
+Emergency Supplies - What to have in your HOME:

 - One gallon of drinking water per person per day for at least three days - Ready-to-eat dry and canned foods with a manual can opener for at least a week - First Aid Kit, medicines, and prescriptions to last at least a week - ABC Fire extinguishers, working smoke and CO detectors - Flashlights, battery-operated radios and extra batteries, candles, matches - Plastic sheets, duct tape, and other supplies and tools - Iodine tablets or one quart of unscented bleach and an eyedropper (for disinfecting water if directed to do so by the Health Dept.: 2-4 drops per quart of clear water, stir and let stand 30 minutes.
 Should smell like bleach.) - Personal products like soap, feminine hygiene products, toothbrushes, toothpaste, etc. - Fill your bathtub before the water goes off.
-You can also use the water in your toilet and hot water tanks if needed. - Consider a generator or other emergency power supply (THIS REQURIES THE HELP OF A PROFFESSIONAL) - Consider sources of backup heat (WOOD STOVES AND OTHER HEATING APPLIANCES REQUIRE PERMITS)
+You can also use the water in your toilet and hot water tanks. - Have a HEPA air filter, portable air conditioner, and fans for heat waves and poor air quality days. - Consider a generator or other emergency power supply (THIS REQURIES THE HELP OF A PROFFESSIONAL) - Consider sources of backup heat (WOOD STOVES AND OTHER HEATING APPLIANCES REQUIRE PERMITS)